-- Installing Linux Step by Step
+1. How to Download and Installing Linux Step by Step For Beginners

-- Understanding Linux File Permissions
+3. Understanding Linux File Permissions and Permission Calculator

-- Linux Piping and Redirection
+5. Linux Piping and Redirection Explained

-- MySql Administration on Linux
+10. Essential MariaDB and MySql Administration Tips on Linux

-- Switching from Windows to Linux
+11. How to Switching from Windows to Linux - A Complete Guide

 The most basic, and probably also the most powerful archiving tool available in Linux is the humble TAR command.
 TAR started as the Tape ARchiver and was used to simply send a stream of files to a sequential tape archive.
 It can also be used to create a physical file in the file system.

-Let's have a look at creating an archive of my current home directory and backup all the data.
+Let's have a look at creating an archive of my current home directory and back up all the data.

 We can use the DU (Disk Usage) command to see the current size of the directory and we will compare this to the size of the generated archives.